How to Get Help with Your Personal Finance Questions in the UK

 4. How Much Do Financial Advisers Charge?

-Fees vary depending on the adviser and the service provided.
-Some charge a fixed fee, an hourly rate, or a percentage of assets managed (typically 0.5%–1%).
-Most advisers offer a free initial consultation, but full services usually come at a cost.
+Fees vary based on the adviser and service.
+Some charge a fixed fee, hourly rate, or a percentage of managed assets (often 0.5%–1%).
+Most advisers provide a free initial consultation.
+However, full services usually incur a cost.